 Yeah, we see you there, lying horizontal, head on your pillow, scrolling mindlessly through Instagram.
 You’ve watched your entire friends list’s stories now, even those mates from secondary school you’ve not spoken to in a decade, and you promised you’d only go for five more minutes, but that was almost an hour ago.
 Just like that it’s 1am – and you wonder why you need three coffees before you can get any work done in the mornings…

 5. Learning that second language you’ve been promising

 Nothing makes you feel more inadequate than landing in sunny Spain and realising the only thing you can say in their native language is “dos cervezas por favor”, and how did you know more French as a 12-year-old child than you do as a fully-grown adult?!
 Might be time to download that app and get guilt-tripped by a green cartoon owl…

 6. Making packed lunches to take to work

 Well would you look at that, it’s 12.45pm and you’re in the queue at Pret again, about to spend a fiver on the same sandwich you’ve had every day this week and a half-empty bag of popcorn.

 7. Flipping your energy provider to a cheaper deal

-Changing energy providers is boring, and it takes time, we get it, but that’s literally why we exist.
+Changing electricity providers is boring, and it takes time, we get it, but that’s literally why we exist.
 After you sign up to WeFlip, we’ll automatically switch you to the cheapest possible deal automatically, forever, so it’s off your mind – and you don’t have to worry about ripoff energy bills.
 WeFlip customers can save an average of £350 a year without lifting a finger (except the middle one to your old provider who was ripping you off, of course).
 Sound good?
 Head over to our website right now – no more procrastinating! – to find out more.
 Join the flipping revolution.